torchbox/design-in-browser-bootstrap/README.md

 Change the contents of the new file:

+* `host` is the hostname your staging server
-* The `username` should be the one you usually use to connect to the staging server.
+* The `user` should be the username you usually use to connect to the staging server.
-* `destinationPath` is the path on the server where you want everything to go. e.g  `/var/www/my-new-site/`.
-This path must end with a slash.
+* `remotePath` is the path on the server where you want everything to go. e.g  `/var/www/my-new-site`.
+This path must *not* end with a slash.
 The folder you choose does *not* need to exist already.
-* `localKeyPath` is the path to the *private* half of the key you created above.
+* `key` is the path to the *private* half of the key you created above.
 If in doubt, on OSX it should read: `/Users/[your osx username]/.ssh/id_rsa`
 * If you've password protected your key, `passphrase` should contain the password you used.